doefom/restrict/README.md

 useful when not every user in the control panel can view all entries of collections they're permitted to view.
 That's when _Restrict_ comes in.

-By default a user, that's not a super admin, can only see the entries they've created themselves.
-Choose for which collections a user is able to view all entries within the collection.
+After installing the addon, by default a user (who is not a super admin), can only see the entries they've created themselves.
+Choose for which collections a user is able to view all entries within the collection by checking the checkboxes in the control panel.

 A user will be able to view an entry when one of the following is true: